matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 }
 ```

 Now comes time for the lookup.
+We'll first cover an example of the client
-Note that the resulting hash digest MUST be
+choosing the `"sha256"` algorithm.
+Note that the resulting hash digest MUST
-encoded in URL-safe unpadded base64 (similar to [room version 4's event
+be encoded in URL-safe unpadded base64 (similar to [room version 4's event
 IDs](https://matrix.org/docs/spec/rooms/v4#event-ids)).
 Once hashing has been
-performed using the defined hashing algorithm, the client sends each hash in an
+performed, the client sends each hash in an array.
-array.

 ```
 NOTE: Hashes are not real values